interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/notifications_to_operator/test_steps/validate_user_conflict_notification_from_other_flight.md

-# Validate conflict notification to user test step fragment
+# Validate conflict notification to user due to other flight test step fragment

-This step verifies that the tested USS sent the required notification to the user of an operational intent do to another conflicting new or modified operational intent.
+This step verifies that the tested USS sent the required notification to the user of an operational intent due to another conflicting new or modified operational intent.

 ## 🛑 Conflict notifications logs retrievable check
 If the query to tested USS fails or uss_qualifier is otherwise unable to retrieve the conflict notifications, this check will fail per